RAM0N-LUIS/Bloccit/README.md

-## Bloccit: a Reddit clone to teach the fundamentals of web development and Rails 4.
+# Bloccit

-Made with my mentor at [Bloc](http://www.bloc.io).
+Bloccit is a Reddit clone that was built to work through the fundamentals of web development and Rails 4.
+It is based on curriculum from [Bloc.io](bloc.io).

-Hosted on Heroku at: (https://ram0n-luis-bloccit.herokuapp.com/)
+The web app is hosted on Heroku at: (https://ram0n-luis-bloccit.herokuapp.com/)